scamehse1795/DS785-Capstone/README.md

 "contract_prediction.py"
 "dashboard.py"

-A cached version of the run is stored within the repository.

 You do not need to specify any command line arguments when running, and the pathing for files should hold as long as the file structure remains as is.
-Here is a rough ASCII layout of the project files:
+Here is a rough ASCII layout of the project files in my working folder:

 Root/
 ├─ Chrome/